MaGiCmAsTeR0511/IT523_web/README.md

 * If you do not have [Composer](http://getcomposer.org/), you may install it by following the instructions at [getcomposer.org](http://getcomposer.org/doc/00-intro.md#installation-nix)
 * [Git](https://git-scm.com/) for Download repository
-* Database i used an Mysql database but it schoould alos work on SQL, Porstgres as well
+* MySQL database was used (but it should also work on SQL and PorstgreSQL as well)

 INSTALLATION
 ------------

 ### Install via Composer
-You have to go in the Directory you have downloaded the repository.
-Then you need to run following Command in an cmd of your Choice.
+You have to go in the directory where you have downloaded the repository.
+The following command has to be executed in a console (cmd) of your choice:
 `composer install` or `composer update`.

-Now the necessary Dependencies will be installed that the Applikation will work properly.
+Now the necessary dependencies will be installed, so that the application will work properly.

 CONFIGURATION
 -------------